 Actor Alan Cumming asks Missouri facility to give up chimp

-The British-born actor won a Tony Award for “Cabaret” in 1998 and earned three Emmy nominations for his role in the CBS television drama, “The Good Wife.”
+Cumming, 52, is a British-born actor who won a Tony Award for “Cabaret” in 1998 and earned three Emmy nominations for his role in the CBS television drama, “The Good Wife.”
 In 1997, he starred in the movie “Buddy” alongside Tonka.

-The letter was publicly released Monday by the People for the Ethical Treatment of Animals.
+The foundation said Monday it hadn’t received the letter, which was dated Thursday and publicly released Monday by the People for the Ethical Treatment of Animals.

 Kurtis Reeg, the attorney for the foundation, said PETA’s allegations “about housing and social interaction at the Foundation are outdated and wrong, and repeating them via an uninformed third person does not make them come true.”
 The foundation is a breeding facility, but not an accredited sanctuary.

 PETA and the foundation have been in a legal fight since last year.
 PETA sent a letter threatening to sue in November, claiming among other things that animals were “confined in cramped, virtually barren enclosures.”

 The foundation filed a lawsuit a month later, seeking an injunction to stop any PETA lawsuit.
 It called PETA a “militant, activist, animal rights group using its cloak as a non-profit organization to threaten and bring litigation” against the foundation as part of a fundraising effort.